Use Your Fear To Serve You

 Cultivate a growth mindset, viewing challenges as opportunities for growth rather than insurmountable obstacles.

-Practice self-care activities that nourish your mind, body, and spirit, whether it’s meditation, exercise, spending time in nature, or engaging in creative pursuits.
+Practice self-care activities that nourish your mind, body, and spirit, whether meditation, exercise, spending time in nature, or engaging in creative pursuits.
 Remind yourself that it’s okay to take breaks and ask for support when you need it.

 Surround yourself with people who uplift and encourage you, and don’t be afraid to lean on them for support when terror threatens to overwhelm you.

 Finally, don’t be afraid to reach out for support when needed.
-Building a network of allies – friends, family members, mentors, or therapists – can give you the encouragement and guidance you need to navigate your fears effectively.
+Building a network of allies – friends, family members, mentors, or therapists – can give you the encouragement and guidance you need to navigate your worries effectively.

 Share your terrors and aspirations with trusted individuals who can offer support and perspective.
-Seek out mentors who have walked a similar path and can offer valuable insights and advice.
+Seek mentors who have walked a similar path and can offer valuable insights and advice.

 Join support groups or communities of like-minded individuals who can empathize with your struggles and offer encouragement.